 UK fires double stimulus salvo to soften coronavirus hit

-Britain unveiled a 30 billion-pound ($39 billion) economic stimulus plan on Wednesday to tackle the risk of a coronavirus recession, just hours after the Bank of England slashed interest rates in a double-barrelled response to the crisis.
-Prime Minister Boris Johnson's new finance minister, Rishi Sunak, announced the spending plan as part of a much larger debt-fuelled five-year investment surge that budget forecasters said represented the biggest stimulus splurge since 1992.
+Britain unveiled a 30 billion-pound ($39 billion) stimulus plan on Wednesday to help the economy as it faces the risk of a coronavirus recession, hours after the Bank of England slashed interest rates in a double-barrelled response to the crisis.
+Prime Minister Boris Johnson's new finance minister, Rishi Sunak, announced the higher spending as part of a much larger debt-fuelled five-year investment surge that budget forecasters said represented the biggest stimulus splurge since 1992.

 Sunak said Britain faced a temporary but significant hit from the virus, which has stoked fears of a global recession.
 "Up to a fifth of the working age population could need to be off work at any one time.
 And business supply chains are being disrupted around the globe," Sunak said in an annual budget speech to parliament on Wednesday.